 As mentioned previously, we didn’t stay in the town, we just visited as a day trip from Puerto Montt.
 If we were to stay in Puerto Varas, however, we would have looked at getting a reasonably-priced room in Casa Apel Hostel – just look at how plush those beds are!

-How to get the bus from Puerto Varas
+Getting the bus from Puerto Varas to nearby towns